 1) Your body needs energy

-2) You body either uses energy from food or your stored fat
+2) You body can either use energy from food or your stored fat

-3) If you eliminate food as an energy source, your body burns fat
+3) If you eliminate food as an energy source, your body will utilize body fat

-Your body needs energy to function, it’s an undisputed law of biology.
-It has to get the energy it needs from somewhere.
-If it doesn’t get the energy from carbs it will then break down body fat for the energy it needs.
+Your body needs energy to function, and it has to get the energy it needs from somewhere.
+If it doesn’t get the energy from food (carbs) it will then break down body fat for the energy it needs.